-On 5th December 2019, Tom Hashemi was invited to sit on the “Media, Information Domains and the Post-Truth Era” panel at the CHACR annual conference at Sandhurst, and discuss “How to communicate policies and messages effectively to the public in today’s connected world”.
-Here is the text his opening remarks were based on.
+Cast From Clay Founder & Director, Tom Hashemi, was invited to sit on the “Media, Information Domains and the Post-Truth Era” panel at the CHACR annual conference at Sandhurst in 2019.
+His topic: “How to communicate policies and messages effectively to the public in today’s connected world”.
+He based his opening remarks on the following ideas.

 Last night, I tried to put my 2-year-old son to bed at 7pm, his normal bedtime, and he screamed at me for 15 minutes.